-Applied Science Commons is organized by thematic collections—available individually or as a package.
-Each is editorially curated, continuously updated, and fully integrated with your discovery environment.
+Applied Science Commons is organized by continually updated thematic collections—available individually or as a package.

 Explore our applied science collections

-The research records has a gap.
+The research record has a gap.
 Applied Science Commons fills it.

-Every item is fully searchable, assigned a persistent identifier for reliable citing, and preserved for the long term—so your researchers can find it, use it, and trust it will still be there when they need it.
+Every item is assigned a persistent identifier and preserved for the long term—so your researchers can find it, use it, cite it, and trust it will still be there when they need it.

-Content types—technical reports and case studies, consultant reports and feasibility studies, policy documents and white papers, industry and government publications, community impact assessments, and selected podcasts, blogs, and videos
+Work with technical reports, case studies, consultant reports, feasibility studies, policy documents, white papers, community impact assessments, podcasts, blogs, and videos

 Why is it called a Commons?

-Librarians, if your institution produces research reports or technical publications, ask us about content partnerships.
-And if you know of a source we should be covering, please let us know
+Librarians: If your institution produces research reports or technical publications, ask us about content partnerships.

 Collaborate on coverage